Jun711/jun711.github.io/_posts/2019-04-05-how-to-sign-api-gateway-requests-with-signature-version-4-using-aws-amplify.md

 ![Example Api Gateway Request Signed with Signature Version 4](/assets/images/2019-03-23-how-to-sign-api-gateway-requests-with-signature-version-4-using-amplify/aws-api-gateway-request-signed-with-aws-signature-version-4-2019-04-05.png)
 You can see from the above screenshot that Signature is added to the HTTP Request's Authorization Header in the following format:

-1. Pseudocode of the Authorization header.
+1. Pseudocode of the Authorization header:
 <pre class='code'>
 <code>Authorization: algorithm Credential=access key ID/credential scope,<br/>SignedHeaders=SignedHeaders, Signature=signature</code></pre>